Towards Continual, Online, Self-Supervised Depth: Experimental Results

+To further analyze the performance of these methods, we show the results of different methods and networks on individual scenes from the online training datasets after online training in Fig. \ref{fig:ind_scenes}.
+We see that the proposed network architecture trained with the proposed method for continual learning shows better performance on individual scenes observed sequentially during training with both SfM and stereo.
+This is because the proposed approach not only remembers scenes from pre-training but also has mechanisms to remember older scenes observed during onling training.

-In \cite{zhang2020online}, the authors perform experiments with SfM-based learning where they first pretrain the model with the KITTI dataset over multiple epochs and then online train over the virtual KITTI dataset for a single epoch.
+We conduct another experiment to validate the performance of the proposed method.
+In \cite{zhang2020online}, the authors use SfM where they first pretrain the model on the KITTI dataset over multiple epochs and then online train over the virtual KITTI dataset for a single epoch.
 They also perform test-time adaptation, i.e., they use the sequences used for testing to learn while testing.
-Experiments with the propsed method are under a similar setting, however, test-time adaptation is not performed.
-Using the complete video sequence in testing provides useful context, which maybe taken test-time oracle.
-To avoid this discussion, adaptation on the test data is not done.
-Unlike \cite{zhang2020online}, results with the \texttt{fog} and \texttt{rain} sequences of the virtual KITTI dataset are also included.
+We also test our method under their experimental settings and the results are shown in Table \ref{tab:sfm_kitti_vkitti}.
+However, test-time adaptation is not performed with the proposed method.
+Using the complete video sequence in testing provides useful context, which maybe taken as test-time oracle.
+Unlike \cite{zhang2020online}, results where the challenging \texttt{fog} and \texttt{rain} sequences of the virtual KITTI dataset are included in the online training are also included.
+The results show that the proposed method outperforms competing methods and provides a larger percentage increase compared to fine-tuning.

-The experimental results are shown in Table \ref{tab:sfm_kitti_vkitti}.
-The proposed method outperforms competing methods except the RMSE metric despite using a smaller resolution for online operation and learning camera intrinsics.
-Note that the overall RMSE or results on other metrics are not representative of the plasticity-stability performance.
-For example, not learning anything about the virtual KITTI dataset while online training will provide best results on the KITTI dataset.
-This is clearly counter-intuitive.
-A better approach to measure performance is to see the percentage improvement compared to fine tuning.
-The percentage improvement by the proposed method is much superior compared to other methods.

-The effect of regularization and replay is shown in Table \ref{tab:ablative}.
-The table shows that the combination of replay and regularization provide the overall best results.